-Don’t panic.
+Don't panic.
 Plan ahead and bring a Shout or Tide detergent pen with you.
-If you don’t have one and you have enough time, Google the nearest drugstore and pick one up.
-It’s also a good idea to keep a backup shirt in the car, just in case.
-If you don’t have time to stop, arrive to the interview location and ask to use the restroom.
+If you don't have one and you have enough time, Google the nearest drugstore and pick one up.
+It's also a good idea to keep a back-up shirt in the car, just in case.
+If you don't have time to stop, arrive at the interview location and ask to use the restroom.
 Blot the stain with paper towels, a little soap, and water.
 Also, see if your jacket will cover it.
-Try your best to conceal the stain, and whatever you do, don’t bring it up!
+Try your best to conceal the stain, and whatever you do, don't bring it up!
 The interviewer might not even notice.

 If the interviewer does notice, leverage your sense of humor and use it as an icebreaker.
 Say something like “While I do feel confident I have the skills for this position, clearly one of my weaknesses is being a messy eater!”
 Apologize and move on.
 Everyone has made a mess on their clothes at one time or another.